 While trekking is still doable in other seasons, you might come across a few difficulties.
 During winter, the temperatures drop below -10 degrees Celsius at high altitudes.
 Heavy snowfalls might block the pathways of your trekking route.

-During monsoon, it may rain almost every day.
+During monsoons, it may rain almost every day.
 The trekking trails get wet and slippery.
 You may be bugged by leeches and mosquitoes while in dense forests.
 Cloudy skies may block the views from vantage points during your trek.

 Therefore autumn and spring are the best time if you want to trek in Nepal.